chomeyama/wavehax/README.md

 # Wavehax

 This repository provides the official PyTorch implementation of [Wavehax](https://chomeyama.github.io/wavehax-demo/), an alias-free neural vocoder that combines 2D convolutions with harmonic priors for high-fidelity and robust complex spectrogram estimation.
+It also includes an implementation of [Multi-Scale Wavehax](https://www.isca-archive.org/interspeech_2025/yoneyama25_interspeech.pdf), which improves the trade-off between efficiency and audio quality.

 ## Environment Setup

 To set up the environment, run:

 ```bash
 $ cd wavehax
 $ pip install -e .
 ```

 This will install the necessary dependencies in editable mode.

 ## Directory structure

 - **egs**:
   This directory contains project-specific examples and configurations.
 - **egs/jvs**:
   An example project using the [Japanese Versatile Speech (JVS) Corpus](https://sites.google.com/site/shinnosuketakamichi/research-topics/jvs_corpus), with speaker- and style-wise fundamental frequency (F0) ranges available at [JVS Corpus F0 Range](https://github.com/chomeyama/JVSCorpusF0Range).
 - **wavehax**:
   The main source code for Wavehax.

 ## Run